loganmarchione/loganmarchione.com/content/posts/2024/01/index.md

 service dnsmasq restart
 ```

-However, I've tried to fix this by setting `8.8.8.8` and `1.1.1.1` as upstream DNS servers, so they should return correct IPs, not private IPs.
+However, I've tried to work around this by setting `8.8.8.8` and `1.1.1.1` as upstream DNS servers, so they should return correct IPs, not private IPs.

 ## A note on VPN access